Scotlandville, Baton Rouge, Louisiana: Arts and culture

 In 2020, the Louisiana Cultural Districts program identified Scotlandville as a cultural district.
 The program encourages "community revitalization based on cultural activity", and offers technical assistance, resources, and tax incentives to identified cultural districts.

 The Scotlandville Branch Library – part of the East Baton Rouge Parish Library – opened in 1974.

 Government

-Today Scotlandville is a community within Baton Rouge and overseen by its government. the East Baton Rouge Parish government.
+Today, Scotlandville is a community located in North Baton Rouge, overseen by the East Baton Rouge Parish government.